lukasz-brzostek/corner-popup/readme.md

-beforePopup | Your code will work before the popup window appears. afterPopup | Your code will work after closing the pop-up window. onBtnClick | Your code will work after pressing the popup button.
+beforePopup | Your code will work before the popup window appears. afterPopup | Your code will work after closing the pop-up window. onBtnClick | Your code will work after pressing the popup button. onCloseBtnClick | Your code will work after pressing close button.

 ## License